asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/index.md

 Both of these interfaces are powerful and opened up a wide range of integration possibilities.
 Using AGI, remote dialplan execution could be enabled, which allowed developers to integrate Asterisk with PHP, Python, Java, and other applications.
 Using AMI, the state of Asterisk could be displayed, calls initiated, and the location of channels controlled.
 Using both APIs together, complex applications using Asterisk as the engine *could* be developed.

-40%On This PageARI In More DetailHowever, there are some drawbacks to using AMI and AGI to create custom communication applications:
+However, there are some drawbacks to using AMI and AGI to create custom communication applications:

 1. AGI is synchronous and blocks the thread servicing the AGI when an Asterisk action is taken on the channel.
 When creating a communications application, you will often want to respond to changes in the channel (DTMF, channel state, etc.); this is difficult to do with AGI by itself.
 Coordinating with AMI events can be challenging.
 2. The dialplan can be limiting.
 Even with AMI and AGI, your fundamental operations are limited to what can be executed on a channel.
 While powerful, there are other primitives in Asterisk that are not available through those APIs: bridges, endpoints, device state, message waiting indications, and the actual media on the channels themselves.
 Controlling those through AMI and AGI can be difficult, and can often involve complex dialplan manipulation to achieve.